turbot/flowpipe/docs/development-setup.md

 1. In VS Code install `devcontainer` extension.

 1. Open `flowpipe` in `Dev Containers: Open Folder in Container...` option.
 It will automatically open in a dev container where the `flowpipe-sdk-go` directory automatically mounted in the correct file structure.

+1. In the terminal, run `go run . service start`

+1. Check that API server is running.